IITGN-CS327-2024/our-own-compiler-nova/Syntax.md

 x = x + 1;
 };
 ```
+Nova also supports two additional keywords within the loops- break and continue.
+Whenever a break statement is executed, the loop containing the break statement is terminated.
+Continue statement is used to skip the current iteration.

 #### Print Statement:
 A print statement in Nova would look like this, where println stands for “print line”.